-Desk based investigations using national GIS pressure datasets, such as the OPW drainage schemes and the National over-grazing GIS layers developed by the Central Fisheries Board (CFB), helped us to initially identify, locate and target the areas where pressures exist.
-By using detailed aerial imagery we were further able to refine these assessments and identify more localised issues.
-Through identification of these pressures using the desk-based approach we were then able to focus our field-work element within these areas.
+Desk based investigations using national GIS pressure datasets such as the OPW drainage schemes and the National over-grazing GIS layers developed by the Central Fisheries Board (CFB), helps us to identify and locate the areas where pressures exist.
+By using detailed aerial imagery we can further refine these assessments and identify more localised issues.
+Through identification of these pressures using a desk-based approach we were able to focus our field-work element within these areas.
 This enabled us to verify and ground-truth the pressures and to focus the application of measures.